-- Stabilization of and increase in the population of the City of Rochester as opposed to a decrease; - Similar population growth in the Sub-Regional Urban Core and Rural Center places; - Reduced population growth in the Mature Suburban, Recent/Emerging Suburban, and Rural places; and - Greater concentration of manufacturing, wellness services, and shopping in the existing Employment Centers, Medical/ Health, and Regional, Sub-Regional, and Local Retail places.
+- Stabilization of and increase in the population of the City of Rochester as opposed to a decrease; - Similar population growth in the Sub-Regional Urban Core and Rural Center places;

 Based on feedback received from the community the "Changing Landscape" scenario is the most desirable future growth pattern for the Region through 2040.
 Nevertheless, the development pattern that materializes in the Region will depend on decisions made at the local level regarding land use and types of development that are allowed by municipalities' comprehensive plans and zoning codes.
 The vast majority of this development will be driven by the private sector as it responds to market demand within locally-determined land use regulations.
 However, major transportation infrastructure and services will continue to be provided by the public sector; specifically, state and regional agencies.
 Accordingly, coordinating transportation and land use planning is essential as transportation facilities and services determine the land uses that can be reasonably supported while land use decisions determine the demand for transportation infrastructure and services.